-Our staff know that reporting concerns is a procedural requirement when safeguarding and promoting the welfare of children.
+11.44 Our staff know that reporting concerns is a procedural requirement when safeguarding and promoting the welfare of children.
 Our staff are clear that they must:

-- record all conversations relating to any level of concerns on our recording systems; ensuring that the record is as detailed as possible, is factual, does not contain assumptions or personal judgement and captures the child's account in their own words - inform the DSL about their concern as soon as possible; where the concern involves a disclosure or concern that the child is at risk of harm they must inform the DSL immediately. - Complete a Cause for Concern form (found in school staffroom) and ensure it is given as soon as possible to the DSL.

-Our staff are aware that such information is confidential and should be shared with the DSL only who may hold additional information about the child and their family, and therefore can form a view on its significance and whether any action is required.
+- record all conversations relating to any level of concerns on our recording system, CPOMS; ensuring that the record is as detailed as possible, is factual, does not contain assumptions or personal judgement and captures the child's account in their own words - inform the DSL about their concern as soon as possible; where the concern involves a disclosure or concern that the child is at risk of harm they must inform the DSL immediately. - 11.45 Our staff are aware that such information is confidential and should be shared with the DSL only who may hold additional information about the child and their family, and therefore can form a view on its significance and whether any action is required.
 Staff will not share information amongst themselves and will not share the information outside of the formal reporting process unless asked to by the DSL.
 This ensures that information is shared without delay enabling the DSL to carry out any necessary functions of their role whilst upholding confidentiality for the child and their family.